-In this blog post, I will take you through our template for an effective Information security policy.
-You will be able to create a policy for your organization and, therefore, increase the IT-security in your organization.
-The IT-security policy is an important tool to achieve and maintain a healthy and good IT-security culture in your organization.
+In this blog post, I will take you through our free IT-security policy template.
+You will be able to use this template and guide to write a security policy for your organisation and, therefore, strengthen your organisation’s IT security.
+An effective information security policy is an important tool to achieve and maintain a healthy IT security culture within your organisation.

-What is the difference between an IT-security policy and guidelines for IT usage?
+What is the difference between an IT Security Policy and an Acceptable Use Policy?

-When you work with IT-security in your organization, it can be highly useful to have an IT-security policy and guidelines for IT-usage.
-With a policy and a set of guidelines, you set the tone for your IT-security work which will make your security stronger.
+When you work with IT security in your organisation, it can be highly useful to have an IT security policy and an Acceptable Use Policy, regardless of the size of your organisation.
+With policies and guidelines, you set the tone for your IT security work, which will make your security stronger.

-The purpose of an IT-security policy is to provide a general framework for the organization that includes objectives and delegates the responsibility for IT-security.
-It is a small document with only a few pages and is viewed as a management memo with ambitions for the organizations’ IT-security actions.
+The purpose of an IT security policy is to provide a general framework for the organisation that includes objectives and delegates the responsibility for IT security.
+It is a small document with only a few pages and is viewed as a management memo with ambitions for the organisation's IT security actions.

-In this blog post, I will go through the template for an effective IT-security policy and inform you on what you should be aware of when you create a policy of your own for your organization.
+In this blog post, I will go through our information security policy template and inform you of what you should be aware of when you create an IT security policy for your own organisation.

-The purpose of the IT-security policy is, as previously mentioned, to create the framework for the organizations’ IT-security work.
-The policy will help you to make objectives, delegate responsibility, and report progress.
+The purpose of the IT security policy is, as previously mentioned, to create the framework for the organisation’s IT security work.
+The policy will help you make objectives, delegate responsibility, and report progress.

-I will now go through each step of the template with comments on how to use it and what to be aware of.
+I will now go through each step of the IT security policy template with comments on how to use it and what to be aware of.

-The first section you need to consider is the purpose of the policy.
-The purpose will almost always be to set the framework for the management of information security in the organization.
-In this section, you could, for instance, write something as:
+The first section you need to consider is the purpose of the information security policy.
+The purpose will almost always be to set the framework for the management of information security in the organisation.
+In this section, you could, for instance, write something like: